premium-data-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool does a lookup of company registration records, officers, and filings from global business registries.
-This specific verb+resource combination distinguishes it from sibling tools like compare_product_prices or search_amazon_products.
+The description clearly states the tool's function: 'Look up company registration records, officers, and filings from global business registries.'
+This provides a specific verb, resource, and scope, and clearly distinguishes it from sibling tools that deal with products, recalls, and contracts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.